 The absent-minded motion of his fingers tracing a pale line on his lower abdomen made Idrin abruptly remember that he was covered in naught but a sheet.
 For the first time in years, she felt warmth threatening to rise to her cheeks but caught herself, irritated.
 Where had that instant of girlish coyness come from?
 She had seen bodies before: it was part of her job as a healer and had long ceased to affect her.
 She walked to the window and drew the shutters half-open, letting the coolness of the March air into the room.

-Éothain watched her, finding the opportunity to look at her more closely while she stood looking outside.
-She had comely features: high cheekbones, dainty nose, full mouth, rounded chin.
-The thick, dark hair peeking from under her light veil seemed exotic: used as he was to the fair women of Rohan, the colour was unusual to him.
+Éothain watched her, finding the opportunity to look at her more closely while she stood gazing outside.
+She had comely features: high cheekbones, dainty nose, full bottom lip, rounded chin.
+The thick, dark hair peeking from under her light veil appeared exotic: used as he was to the fair women of Rohan, the colour seemed striking.
 His thoughts had not yet taken proper form when she stepped back from the window.
 Her eyes landed on the bathtub and spill on the floor.

 "I shall send someone to clear the bath-water."
 She motioned to the tub.
 "Is there anything you need?"

 He gave her a tiny smile.
 "No, Mistress Healer, thank you."

 "Then, I bid you good-night."
 Mirroring his expression with a small nod, Idrin made towards the door.